joelwking/ansible-tetration/README.md

 ```bash
 $ ansible-doc -t lookup tetration_scope
 ```
+### Filter
+To map Tetration cluster and Scope names to the corresponding ACI End Point Groups, included is an Ansible Filter Plugin `aci_epg` which can be used to translate the names used in Tetration to ACI naming conventions.

 ## Ancillary Modules
 In addition to extracting policy from the Kafka broker, the Tetration API provides access to detailed application data relating to application dependency mapping.